Tampere: Founding and industrialization

 Before the founding of the city of Tampere, the neighbouring parish of Pirkkala (from which the current region of Pirkanmaa takes its name) was the most administratively important parish in the area throughout the Middle Ages.
 This changed in the 18th century when Erik Edner, a Finnish pastor, proposed the establishment of a town on the banks of the Tammerkoski rapids in 1771–1772; it was officially founded as a market town (Note: Known in Sweden as köping and the Finnish word kauppala.) in 1775 by Gustav III of Sweden, and on 1 October 1779, Tampere was granted full town rights.
 At that time it was rather small, founded on the lands of the Tammerkoski manor, and its inhabitants were mainly farmers.
 As farming was forbidden within the city limits, the inhabitants began to rely on other means of earning a living, mainly trade and crafts.
-In 1809, when Finland became a Grand Duchy of Finland, Tampere still had less than a thousand inhabitants.
+In 1809, when the Grand Duchy of Finland was formed, Tampere still had less than a thousand inhabitants.

 The Renaissance Revival Raatihuone (City Hall), 1890; the Red Declaration was read from its balcony in 1905.